bulldozer548/NimgLIVE/README.md

 2. [QEMU](http://wiki.qemu.org/Main_Page)
 3. [Cygwin](https://www.cygwin.com/)

-Once you've installed those, add them to the SYSTEM PATH enviroment variable.
+Once you've installed those, add them to the SYSTEM PATH environment variable.
 After that, create a folder "build" and run the script.

-This will build NimgOS and run it in an 32 bit QEMU enviroment.
+This will build NimgOS and run it in an 32 bit QEMU environment.

 # Building (on linux)
 Requirements: